 5.No GIF Ads on LinkedIn

-Unlike Twitter, you can’t really advertise a GIF ad format on LinkedIn as such.
-Minor workaround of converting GIF in MP4 files work fine though!
+Unlike Twitter, you can’t really advertise a GIF ad format on LinkedIn.
+However, minor workaround of converting GIF in MP4 files works fine.

 6.Vague Quality Scores

-Quality scores are measured at Campaign and Account level.
+Quality scores are measured at Campaign and Account levels.
 There is no way you get a reward or incentive or better CPCs if ad quality is great.
-On the flip side, unlike google ads, you could run an irrelevant ad, promote an irrelevant landing page without being penalized for it as well.
+On the flip side, unlike Google Ads, you can run an irrelevant ad and, promote an irrelevant landing page without being penalized for it.

-Secondly, Multiple advertisers trying to target similar or exactly same audience as yours would only increase the bid prices.
+Secondly, multiple advertisers trying to target similar or exactly the same audience as yours would only increase the bid prices.

 Learn More: Campaign Quality Scores for Sponsored Content